openhwgroup/core-v-sw/toolchain/README.md

 The base infrastructure for building compilation toolchains consists of two scripts and a directory holding configuration files:

-* `get-toolchain.sh`: script in charge of obtaining the source code and extracting the correct code baselines
+ * `get-toolchain.sh`: script in charge of obtaining the source code and extracting the correct code baselines.
  * `build-toolchain.sh`: script in charge of building and installing the different toolchain components in suitable order.
  * `config/`: directory containing the configuration files for the various configurations.

 In the process of building the toolchain, two new directory trees are created under the current working directory:

- * `src/`: source code is fetched and checked out into subdirectories of `src` in the current working directory.
+ * `src/`: Source code is fetched and checked out into subdirectories of `src` in the current working directory.

  * `build/`: The building of the various components of the toolchain occurs in